-When you’re happy with the information on the first slide, go over to the left-hand side menu and click on the second slide.
+When you’re happy with the information on the first slide, go over to the menu on the left and click on the second slide.
 Double-click on any piece of writing or numbers on the slide to edit, just like before.
-Change the wording to fit your presentation, or delete a piece of text entirely if it doesn’t suit your purposes.
+Change the wording to fit your presentation or delete a piece of text entirely if it doesn’t suit your purposes.

 Want to add a new line of text where currently no text appears?
 Click once on the edge of the slide’s grey background to deselect any item you may currently have selected with your mouse.
 (You should see no editing boxes anywhere on the slide when all items are deselected.)
-Then double-click where you want the new text to appear and begin typing, as in the image below.
+Then insert a text box where you want the new text to appear and begin typing, as in the image below.

-Using the top menu of your software, you can edit any new or existing piece of text to the size, font, color, and look you like.
+Using the top menu of your software, edit any new or existing piece of text to the size, font, color, and look you like.
 The options are countless!

-In the same way, you can change, add, or delete any textual elements on any of your presentation slides.
-You can even change text that doesn’t run horizontally on your screen as the word “Renew” in slide 4 of our Modern Business Plan PowerPoint Presentation.
+In the same way, change, add, or delete any textual elements on any of your presentation slides.
+You can even change text that doesn’t run horizontally on your screen.
+For example, the word “Renew” in slide 4 of our Modern Business Plan PowerPoint Presentation.

 Knowing how to make a PowerPoint presentation say exactly what you want it to say is only half the work.
 The other half is making it show exactly what you want to show.
 Which is just as easy!